Streamlined Filing Compliance Procedures (SDOP & SFOP)

 Quiet Disclosure / Go It Alone

-Single 5% Title 26 miscellaneous offshore penalty on the highest aggregate year-end balance and unreported foreign asset value, replacing the full stack.
+SDOP: one 5% Title 26 offshore penalty on the highest aggregate year-end balance.
+SFOP: no penalty, only tax and interest.
+Either way the full stack is replaced.

 Filing Scope